dynamsoft-docs/barcode-reader-docs-js/programming/javascript/release-notes/js-7.md

 - Updated algorithm to 7.1.
 - Improved the speed to download, build and initialize the library
 - Improved the readability of barcode result text by using UTF-8 encoding
-- Improved developer’s guide to be clearer and more precise
+- Improved developer's guide to be clearer and more precise
 - Renamed setScanSettings for updateScanSettings for naming consistence.

 ## 7.0.0 (08/09/2019)